Jouan Salem Al Dhaheri: Death

-On 27 of April 2013, Al Dhaheri died at the age of 65.
-Al Dhaheri was posthumously awarded the Presidential Appreciation Award by Sheikh Khalifa for his contributions and services to the Emirates.
+On 27 April 2013, Al Dhaheri died at the age of 65.
+Al Dhaheri was posthumously awarded the Presidential Appreciation Award by Sheikh Khalifa for his contributions and services to the emirates.

 In January 2014, National Bank of Abu Dhabi and INSEAD launched the Jouan Al Dhaheri scholarship in honor of Al Dhaheri's services to the financial and banking sector as well as the development of United Arab Emirates economy.